budvinchathura/budvinchathura.github.io/index.md

 # Research

 ## Software Profiling of ALICE O2
 Profiling the new software suite ALICE O2 developed by CERN for their run 3.
-Research involves executing sample workflows, profiling them with memory and CPU profiling tools to identifty potential bottlenecks.
+Research involves executing sample workflows, profiling them with memory and CPU profiling tools to identify potential bottlenecks.

 ## Accelerating k-mer Counting in a Commodity Cluster Environment

 Research to explore the ability to utilize a commodity computer cluster to efficiently perform K-mer counting.
 Research is mainly based on searching for optimization strategies with MPI framework to obtain performance gains which can be scaled for a distributed environment.
 <br>
-<a href="https://github.com/CSE-Optimizers/k-mer_counter"><i class="fa-brands fa-github"></i></a>
+<a href="https://github.com/CSE-Optimizers/k-mer_counter" target="_blank" rel="noopener noreferrer"><i class="fa-brands fa-github"></i></a>

 ---